zooldk/tigase-book/clustering.md

 Another possibility could be to change the backend from a RDBMS to a NOSQL database that normally scales more linary when it comes to writes (of course).
 If you are not using persistency for login, offline, pub/sub or other things, please disregard this section.

+Ofcourse the port from the cluster nodes to the database that you are using should be open as well.

 ## (WIP) Monitoring and Metering